KULeuven-MICAS/accfg-artifacts/README.md

 # Artifacts Evaluation for - The Configuration Wall: Characterization and Elimination of Accelerator Configuration Overhead Automatic

+## Claims:

+1. Performance on OpenGEMM is improved by 2x geomean, and up to 2.71x for some sizes through our optimizations.
+2. Performance on Gemmini is improved by 11% geoman.
+3. Figures 10, 11 and 12 in the paper can be reproduced.

 ## Installation and requirements

 **Software Requirements:**